What is DAO (Decentralized Autonomous Organization)?

-If you are new to blockchain or just curious about how organizations can function without a central authority, this guide will help you understand what a DAO is, how it works, and why it is important for the future of governance and collaboration.
+For those new to blockchain or just curious about how organizations can function without a central authority, this comprehensive guide will help you understand what a DAO is, how it works, its profound implications, and the challenges it must overcome for the future of governance and collaboration.

 What is a DAO?